Government Scheme

 If you receive the Guarantee Credit element of Pension Credit, the discount is applied automatically.
 The DWP matches your data with energy suppliers — you don't need to do anything.

-Core Group 2 — Automatic (Benefits + High Energy Costs)
+Core Group 2 / Broader Group — Automatic (Means-tested benefits)

-If you receive certain means-tested benefits (Universal Credit energy grants, Income Support, income-based JSA, income-related ESA, Housing Benefit energy grants, Child Tax Credit) and have high energy costs relative to your income, you may be automatically included through a government data matching exercise.
+If you receive certain means-tested benefits (Universal Credit energy grants, Income Support, income-based JSA, income-related ESA, Housing Benefit energy grants, Child Tax Credit) you may be automatically included through a government data-matching exercise.

 Broader Group (Scotland)